 Because the effect of uterine fibroid embolization on fertility is not fully understood, UFE is typically offered to women who no longer wish to become pregnant or who want or need to avoid having a hysterectomy, which is the operation to remove the uterus.

 How is the procedure performed?

-UFE is an image-guided, minimally invasive procedure that uses a high-definition x-ray camera to guide a trained specialist, most commonly an interventional radiologist, to introduce a catheter into the uterine arteries to deliver particles to the uterus and fibroids which block the arteries that supply blood to the fibroid.
-The procedure can safely be performed by the experts at Vascular Health Institute.
+UFE is an image-guided, minimally invasive procedure that uses a high-definition x-ray camera to guide a catheter into the uterine arteries to deliver particles to the uterus and fibroids, blocking the arteries that supply blood to the fibroid.
+The procedure can safely be performed by the experts here at Vascular Health Institute.

-Using x-ray guidance, a catheter is inserted into your femoral artery, which is located in the groin area.
-A contrast material provides a roadmap for the catheter as it is maneuvered into your uterine arteries.
+- A catheter is inserted into your femoral artery, which is located in the groin area, using X-ray guidance.
+Contrast material provides a roadmap for the catheter as it is maneuvered into your uterine arteries.
 The embolic agent is released into both the right and left uterine arteries by repositioning the same catheter that was originally inserted.
 Only one small skin puncture is required for the entire procedure.

 As the contrast material passes through your body, you may experience a warm feeling which quickly subsides.

 You may experience pelvic cramps for several days after your UFE and possibly mild nausea and low-grade fever as well.
 The cramps are most severe during the first 24 hours after the procedure and will improve rapidly over the next several days.